treep78/ember-resources/README.md

 By the end of this session, you should be able to:

 -   Generate a Model to represent a resource on the front-end.
--   Create an Adapter to connect your Model(s) to an API.
+-   Extend an Adapter to connect your Model(s) to an API.
 -   Make Models accessible in templates by loading them through Routes.
 -   Create CRUD actions on a Route, and trigger them from Components.
 -   Add behavior to Route actions to perform CRUD on the Route's model.